portfolio future paleo porcelain

 Earth + sea + geology + archeology + time + art + nature + 3D technology + future climate

-conceptual porcelain | climate conscious ceramics | climate controversial ceramics
+conceptual porcelain | climate conscious ceramics | Future Paleo Porcelain

-maker | researching various ceramic techniques | re-inventing historic porcelain- and Bone China – recipes | re-use, re-cycle, up-cycle with respect for re-sources, both natural and artifactual | hybrid fossils-artifacts | North Sea Mammoth Fossils Porcelain | The Hague Dunes Iron Age Pottery Porcelain | aardtijd | Bekers met Ziel | Cups with Soul | Raw Subscapes & Raw Plantscapes | still – life | plant made | botanical porcelain | Biodigital Eggshell Porcelain | Future Paleo Porcelain & more, while working with 3D technology, photography, texts and public interventions.
+research-based porcelain maker | researching various ceramic techniques | re-invent historic porcelain- and Bone China – recipes | re-use, re-cycle, up-cycle with respect for re-sources, both natural and artifactual | hybrid fossils-artifacts | North Sea Mammoth Fossils Porcelain | The Hague Dunes Iron Age Pottery Porcelain | aardtijd | Bekers met Ziel | Cups with Soul | Raw Subscapes & Raw Plantscapes | Still – Life | plant made | botanical porcelain | Biodigital Eggshell Porcelain | Future Paleo Porcelain & more, while working with 3D technology, photography, texts and public interventions.

 Tastzin